CSML-by-Clevy/csml-engine/README.md

 cd csml/bindings/node/native
 npm run build -- --release
 ```

+> NB: you can build specifically for MongoDB, DynamoDB, SQLite or PostgreSQL by using one of the specialized scripts (i.e `npm run build:mongodb`) in the [package.json](./bindings/node/native/package.json).

 This method will output this native file: `csml/bindings/node/native/index.node` that you can simply `require()` (or `import`) in your project.
 For more details about how to use this module in your own projects, you can have a look at [our implementation for Docker version](https://github.com/CSML-by-Clevy/csml-engine-docker/blob/master/app/server.js).